Learn more about Doyon agreement with Hilcorp for Exploration

 • Doyon signed a series of land selection coordination agreements with villages in the region, which resulted in more lands selected in the Yukon Flats than Doyon and our sister village corporations would have received.

 • The Doyon and Hilcorp agreement is for oil and gas exploration of Doyon’s surface and subsurface lands in the Yukon Flats subregion.

 • The agreement with Hilcorp includes an initial airborne gravity survey of the region, followed by the opportunity for further exploration in the form of seismic and drilling programs.

-Information Handout: Handout on exploration project with Hilcorp
+Information Handout, April 2020: Handout on exploration project with Hilcorp

 Fact Sheet: Doyon and Hilcorp agreement fact sheet

 Doyon’s interest in oil and gas potential in the subregion was highlighted beginning with the selection of ANCSA lands.
 In 1974, only two years after its incorporation, Doyon signed a series of land selection agreements among Beaver, Fort Yukon, Chalkyitsik, Circle, and Birch Creek village corporations in order to maximize Native-owned lands selections.
 These agreements resulted in 400,000 extra acres of ANCSA lands in the Yukon Flats.
 These agreements were signed for potential oil and gas opportunities, and to provide additional Native land for traditional activities.

 Land Selections to Maximize Ownership in the Yukon Flats